 Furthermore, the connections may be pre-computed from a large data graph so that information from complex relationships that use large amounts of processing power can be provided as part of a low-latency search result.

 We could see such unusual results when a query involves more than one entity or multiple entities that may be related in some way surface in queries that might be searched for near in time to others.

 As for those “Insightful Relationships” between multiple entities, those may be shown when:

 An insightful relationship may include a first relationship linking the two entities that does not commonly occur with a second relationship that each entity shares with a third entity.
 An insightful relationship may also be determined when two entities share a strong secondary connection.

-In some implementations, insightful connections may also be unique facts for a particular entity.
+In some implementations, insightful entity connections may also be unique facts.
 Unique facts may represent a superlative attribute of an entity such as, for example, the tallest actor, the oldest president, the most expensive stock, etc. Such shared relationships, rare relationships, and/or unique facts may be provided as part of the search results presented to the query requestor and may provide insight to the requestor about the entity.

-I have to say that I would probably be amused to start seeing trivia like this, or “insightful connections” that do go beyond a request for weather information.
+I have to say that I would probably be amused to start seeing trivia like this, or “entity connections” that do go beyond a request for weather information.